JosiahBull/ddb/README.md

 Note that for creating a disk image, it is still recommended to use `dd`, as it is more resource-efficient than this tool for creating a large block backup.

+This tool does support multithreading, using separate processes for reading and writing.
+This isn't especially useful in 99% of situations - but if you're expecting >70% of your sd card to be overwritten it could be useful to enable.

 ## Usage

 ```bash